liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The `liferay-ui:diff` tag has been removed and replaced with `liferay-frontend:diff` tag.
+The `liferay-ui:diff` tag has been removed and replaced with the `liferay-frontend:diff` tag.

 #### Who is affected?